n64decomp/007/readme.md

 [![NTSC-Status](https://github.com/kholdfuzion/goldeneye_src/workflows/NTSC-Status/badge.svg)](https://kholdfuzion.github.io/goldeneyestatus/)
 [![JP-Status](https://github.com/kholdfuzion/goldeneye_src/workflows/JP-Status/badge.svg)](https://kholdfuzion.github.io/goldeneyestatus/JPN.htm)

 This repo builds a matching USA.
-JPN or PAL ROM.
+JPN or (currently broken PAL ROM).

 This repo does not include all assets necessary for compiling the ROMs.
 A prior copy of the game is required to extract the assets.